Logo for BirdStory

 Working in partnership with the Cornell Lab of Ornithology, BirdStory has selected eight birds for eight stories that help us understand the causes and impacts of climate change and biodiversity loss – as well as inspire and connect us to birds, each other and our American landscapes.

-This once endangered bird thrives because of a remote, protected reserve; yet such “fortress conservation” is increasingly challenged by the ubiquity of climate change as warming seas impact fish stocks – threatening commercial fisheries.
+This once endangered bird thrives because of a remote, protected reserve.
+However, such “fortress conservation” is increasingly challenged by the ubiquity of climate change.
+Warming sees impact the fish stocks on which gannets – and commercial fisheries – depend, forcing us all to adopt new strategies.

 The tidying of nature, as a practice and ideology rooted in the development of our post-War suburbs, has resulted in pathological, national “lawnification” now endangering species like the Whip-poor-will that prefer “messy” habitat.

-300 years ago the Cahow, or Bermuda Petrel, was believed exterminated by Spanish settlers in the Caribbean.
-Then, in 1951, eight pairs were found on rocky Bermudan outcrop by a local boy.
+Three hundred years ago, the Bermuda Petrel, was believed exterminated by Spanish settlers in the Caribbean.
+Then, in 1951, eighteen pairs were found on rocky Bermudan outcrop by a local boy.
 Seabirds are particularly elusive to us: albatrosses, shearwaters, terns represent the sublime and illimitable.

 We laud the success of the Peregrine Falcon in adapting to cityscapes but ignore the millions of migrating songbirds dying in window strikes.
 Environmental changes are now occurring so quickly that most species’ adaptions – developed over deep time - cannot possibly keep up.
 Including Homo sapiens.

 Living in complete isolation from humans, this elusive Arctic traveler has been neither adequately filmed nor studied and is bound to the same fate of starvation as the polar bear.
-As the pack ice melts, we watch with terrible scientific omniscience, this exquisite wild white bird vanish into oblivion.
+As the pack ice melts, we watch with terrible scientific omniscience how this exquisite wild, white bird vanishes into oblivion.

 REPARATION: